dhivyapadmanaban/bikesharing/README.md

 ### Subscribers vs Customer - NYC CitiBike

 As per below pie chart, NYC CitiBike has around 80% subscribers than the customers.
-Subscribers are local people who use bike for regular commute hence this model is sustainalbe in Des Monies with local subscribers.
+Subscribers are local people who use bike for regular commute hence this model is sustainable in Des Monies with local subscribers.

 ![image](https://user-images.githubusercontent.com/83181834/128300938-a7990a82-fcc3-43ac-af53-ef08311f1cea.png)